alex-dp/rana/README.md

 () and {} are mandatory, but that will change.

-to try it out, compile main.cpp and run it with just a `.rn` file as input.
+to try it out, clone this repo and run INSTALL.sh